 Please note that free school meals cannot be given until the form is filled in and entitlement cannot be backdated.
 Even if your child is in Reception or Key Stage One we urge you to complete this form because it also provides school with an additional stream of income, current value £1,300 per eligible pupil per year, in order to further support your child.

 Is available to all children in Reception, Years One and Two at lunchtime should they choose it.
 It is also available to all KS2 pupils who have a school dinner.
-For those children who choose to bring a packed lunch the option of a drink of milk at lunchtime is available at a cost of ?5 per half term, payable in advance to the academy office.
+For those children who choose to bring a packed lunch the option of a drink of milk at lunchtime is available.

 Non-payment of dinner money